Inconsistency thresholds for incomplete pairwise comparison matrices: Introduction

-Our work is intended to fill this research gap and is structured as follows.
+The paper is structured as follows.
 Section~\ref{Sec2} presents the fundamentals of pairwise comparison matrices and inconsistency measures.
 Incomplete pairwise comparison matrices and the eigenvalue minimisation problem are introduced in Section~\ref{Sec3}.
 Section~\ref{Sec4} discusses the details of computing the random index.
-The inconsistency thresholds are reported in Section~\ref{Sec5} together with a numerical example.
-Finally, Section~\ref{Sec6} offers a summary and directions for future research.
+The inconsistency thresholds are reported in Section~\ref{Sec5}.
+A numerical example is provided in Section~\ref{Sec6}, and a real life application in Section~\ref{Sec7}.
+Finally, Section~\ref{Sec8} offers a summary and directions for future research.